luiswirth/bsc-thesis/src/matter.typ

 = Discrete Differential Forms: Simplicial Cochains and Whitney Forms

 Smooth Manifold discretizes to Simplicial Complex.
-Continuous Differential Forms on Manifold discretizes to Simplicial Cochain on Simplicial Complex.
+Continuous Differential Forms on Manifold discretizes to Simplicial cochain on Simplicial Complex.
 Discrete Differential $k$-form is Simplicial $k$-cochain, which are real values on the $k$-skeleton.

-Simplicial cochains are a structure preserving discretization and therefore retain the key topological and geometrical properties from diffgeo.
+Simplicial cochains are a structure preserving discretization and therefore retain the key topological and geometrical properties from differential geometry.
-This will become appart in our discussion of cochain calculus, where we will see coboundary operators.
+This will become apart in our discussion of cochain calculus, where we will see coboundary operators.

 We will discuss the discretization procedure of arbitrary coordinate-based continuum